Stocks Mini Rally Falters - UrduPoint

 Towards the end of the day, Shanghai dipped on worries about rising Covid cases in China.

-But the momentum failed to carry over into European trading, where both Frankfurt and Paris fell.
+London ended the day down 0.4 percent, while Paris shed 1.0 percent and Frankfurt fell 1.3 percent.

+"Bye-Bye Santa rally, Grinch selloff is here to stay," said OANDA's Moya.

-Elsewhere Thursday, oil prices extended recent strong gains in reaction to falling US stockpiles that left crude inventories at their lowest levels in eight years.
+Elsewhere on Thursday, oil prices steadied after recent strong gains in reaction to falling US stockpiles that left crude inventories at their lowest levels in eight years.

-On the corporate front Thursday, France's privacy watchdog said it had fined US tech giant microsoft 60 million Euros ($64 million) for foisting on users advertising cookies -- data files that track online browsing.

-The company's shares fell by 2.1 percent as trading got underway in New York, with other tech shares also sliding.